 - If you testify, the prosecutor can cross-examine you to try to show that you are not being honest or that you have changed your story.
-You will have to answer all the questions that the prosecutor asks you.
+You will have to answer all the questions that the prosecutor asks you, unless the judge decides the question in not proper.
 This cross-examination may include bringing out your criminal record to test your credibility.
 The prosecutor may get evidence from you that can hurt your case, but the prosecutor cannot cross-examine you if you do not testify.
 Deciding whether to testify is often the most important decision you can make in your case.

 - Is biased—if the witness is a friend of the victim or holds a grudge against you, you can argue that the witness may not be fair.